 Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

-The pyramidal tracts run from the cerebral cortex down the brain stem.
+The pyramidal tracts run from the cerebral cortex down the brain stem and spinal cord.
 They’re responsible for facilitating voluntary movement.

 In contrast, extrapyramidal cerebral palsy is caused by damage outside the pyramidal tracts, to areas like the basal ganglia and cerebellum.